dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
-The <code>Atomic</code> strategy uses one of several classes in the <code>java.util.concurrent.atomic</code> package specifically designed for thread-safety (in the present case <code>AtomicInteger</code>).
+The <code>Atomic</code> strategy employs one of several classes in the <code>java.util.concurrent.atomic</code> package specifically designed for thread-safety (in the present case <code>AtomicInteger</code>).
 These classes enforce atomic state transitions on numbers and object references.
+As the complete absense of intersections or collisions suggests, this strategy is thread-safe.

 In simple cases such as this demonstration, where the entirety of a object's mutable state is confined to a single variable, this strategy is likely preferable to any other because it confines atomicity to precisely the required scope.
 As the number of state variables increases to more than one, however, the increase in complexity may demand a more robust strategy.